 - 2.30.1.1 The CONTRACTOR shall comply with all the reporting requirements established by TENNCARE.
 TENNCARE shall provide the CONTRACTOR with the appropriate reporting formats, instructions, submission timetables, and technical assistance as required.
-TENNCARE may, at its discretion, change the content, format or frequency of reports. - 2.30.1.2 TENNCARE may, at its discretion, require the CONTRACTOR to submit additional reports both ad hoc and recurring.
+TENNCARE may, at its discretion, change the content, format or frequency of reports.
+Unless and until directed by TENNCARE to serve as a back-up health plan and/or enroll members in CHOICES Group 2 and/or 3, the reporting requirements in Section 2.30 applicable only to CHOICES Group 2 and/or 3 will not apply.
+When directed by TENNCARE to serve as a back-up health plan and/or enroll members in CHOICES Group 2 and/or 3, the CONTRACTOR shall comply with all of the reporting requirements in Section 2.30. - 2.30.1.2 TENNCARE may, at its discretion, require the CONTRACTOR to submit additional reports both ad hoc and recurring.
 If TENNCARE requests any revisions to the reports already submitted, the CONTRACTOR shall make the changes and re-submit the reports, according to the time period and format required by TENNCARE. - 2.30.1.3 The CONTRACTOR shall submit all reports to TENNCARE, unless indicated otherwise in this Agreement, according to the schedule below:

-DELIVERABLES DUE DATE Daily Reports Within two (2) business days.
+DELIVERABLES DUE DATE

+Daily Reports Within two (2) business days.

 Weekly Reports Wednesday of the following week.

 Monthly Reports 20th of the following month.

 Quarterly Reports 30th of the following month.

 Semi-Annual Reports January 31 and July 31.

+Annual Reports Ninety (90) calendar days after the

+end of the calendar year

+On Request Reports Within three (3) business days from

+the date of the request unless

+otherwise specified by

+TENNCARE.

-Annual Reports Ninety (90) calendar days after the end of the calendar year On Request Reports Within three (3) business days from the date of the request unless otherwise specified by TENNCARE.
-Ad Hoc Reports Within ten (10) business days from the date of the request unless otherwise
+Ad Hoc Reports Within ten (10) business days from

+the date of the request unless

-DELIVERABLES DUE DATE specified by TENNCARE.
+otherwise specified by

+TENNCARE.

 - 2.30.1.4 The CONTRACTOR shall submit all reports electronically and in the manner and format prescribed by TENNCARE.
-Except as otherwise specified by TENNCARE, all reports shall be specific to the Grand Region covered by this Agreement. - 2.30.1.5 Except as otherwise provided in this Agreement, the CONTRACTOR shall submit all reports to the Bureau of TennCare. - 2.30.1.6 The CONTRACTOR shall transmit to and receive from TENNCARE all transactions and code sets in the appropriate standard formats as specified under HIPAA and as directed by TENNCARE, so long as TENNCARE direction does not conflict with the law. - 2.30.1.7 As part of its QM/QI program, the CONTRACTOR shall review all reports submitted to TENNCARE to identify instances and/or patterns of non-compliance, identify and implement actions to correct instances of non-compliance and to address patterns of non-compliance, and identify and implement quality improvement activities to improve performance and ensure compliance going forward.
+Except as otherwise specified by TENNCARE, reports may be statewide. - 2.30.1.5 Except as otherwise provided in this Agreement, the CONTRACTOR shall submit all reports to the Bureau of TennCare. - 2.30.1.6 The CONTRACTOR shall transmit to and receive from TENNCARE all transactions and code sets in the appropriate standard formats as specified under HIPAA and as directed by TENNCARE, so long as TENNCARE direction does not conflict with the law. - 2.30.1.7 As part of its QM/QI program, the CONTRACTOR shall review all reports submitted to TENNCARE to identify instances and/or patterns of non-compliance, determine and analyze the reasons for non-compliance, identify and implement actions to correct instances of non-compliance and to address patterns of non-compliance, and identify and implement quality improvement activities to improve performance and ensure compliance going forward.